It is NOT too late to take advantage of the Section 45L tax credit, also known as the energy-efficient home tax credit.

 How to Get a Section 45L Energy Efficiency Certification

-Getting this certification requires the services of a licensed third party consultant.
-The consultation must be both qualified under the federal standards and fully independent of you and any business entities.
+Getting this certification requires the services of a licensed third-party consultant.
+The consultation must be both qualified under federal standards and fully independent of you and any business entities.

-Many CPA firm offer energy analysis and certification.
-However, the IRS requires that the certification provider have demonstrated engineering and construction knowledge and qualifications.
+Many CPA firms offer energy analysis and certification.
+However, the IRS requires that the certification provider has demonstrated engineering and construction knowledge and qualifications.
 They must also use the specified IRS-sanctioned software to prepare the analysis upon which certification is based.

 The certification provider begins by visiting the property and conducting a detailed inspection.
 The provider must verify that the property was built or renovated in accordance with applicable standards as noted in the IRS Section 45L certification requirements.
 The certifier must provide a list that delineates the following: